A mind all logic is like a knife all blade: it makes the hand bleed that wields it.

 Played painfully straight in the episode "My Three Crichtons," in which the three Crichtons in question are the original, a primitive caveman-like creature, and an advanced version with a brain so big it has distended his skull.
 The advanced Crichton is explicitly stated at several points to run on pure logic, which in practice means that he's a gigantic, backstabbing Jerkass.

 Doctor Who, "Destiny of the Daleks", has the Daleks and Movellans, two "perfectly logical" races, at war in a perpetual stalemate because neither of them, each knowing the other will anticipate and compensate for their logical strategies, can find the best time to attack.
-This is possible if there's a Cold War-type mutually assured destruction, but it's written as Straw Vulcan "logic", including the "logical" computers not accepting short term losses (losing some soldiers) and not accepting other than a guaranteed success (this troper calls it "Density of the Daleks" for this reason, though that shouldn't be taken to imply the Movellans are any better).
+This is possible if there's a Cold War-type mutually assured destruction, but it's written as Straw Vulcan "logic", including the "logical" computers not accepting short term losses (losing some soldiers) and not accepting other than a guaranteed success.
 The groups want Davros and the Doctor respectively to use illogic to help them win, and Davros eventually orders some Daleks to sacrifice themselves to destroy the Movellan ship.
 The story ends with An Aesop about making mistakes leading to winning.

-The real weird is when the Doctor demonstrates the problem of perfect logic by getting two Movellans to take part in Rock-Paper-Scissors and noting that they always draw?
+The real weird bit is when the Doctor demonstrates the problem of perfect logic by getting two Movellans to take part in Rock-Paper-Scissors and noting that they always draw.
 Why should they draw?
-The game is a game of pure chance, there is no logical reason to chose any option so purely logical beings should just produce random choices.
-(Unless their random number seeds were all set to the same value).
+The game is a game of pure chance, there is no logical reason to chose any option so purely logical beings should just produce random choices (unless their random number seeds were all set to the same value).

-His reasoning here is that the Movellans are not too rigidly logic but rather ridiculously short-sighted.
+His reasoning here is that the Movellans are not really so logical but rather ridiculously short-sighted.
 After the first rock versus rock loss, if one assumes that the opponent will try the counter to rock (paper), then the logical response is to counter that with scissors - and they both do.
 Then they both think the opponent will try rock to break scissors and both play paper, and so on and so forth.
 The Doctor thinks one step ahead and plays the counter of that counter-counter round after round.
 A perfectly logical being would have deduced that such short-sighted automatic responses fail!
-The Movellans are not purely logic, they just suck at playing I Know You Know I Know.
+The Movellans are not purely logical, they just suck at playing I Know You Know I Know.